shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 Older versions of below dependencies may work, but the following was the version used in the code, in conjunction with Python 3.12.4.

-- pytorch 2.4.1
+- pytorch: 2.4.1
-- timm 1.0.9 (requires searching on conda-forge)
+- timm: 1.0.9 (requires searching on conda-forge)
-- matplotlib 3.9.2 (for plotting and visualising the data - actual model does not require it, but all .py files that can run import it)
+- matplotlib: 3.9.2 (for plotting and visualising the data - actual model does not require it, but all .py files that can run import it)
-- cuda 12.6
+- cuda: 12.6
+- numpy: 1.26.3
+- scikit-learn: 1.5.1
+- torchvision: 0.19.1+cu118

 ## Structure of Data